STILL HAVE QUESTIONS? Contact us via email or give us a call at (503) 233-4675

 Fair question, considering how few Sri Lankan restaurants are in the US.
-It's somewhat similar to Indian food, but with some significant differences: 1. there's no cilantro, opting instead for fresh curry leaves and rampe (pandan) leaves; 2. there's coconut in everything, whether it's oil, milk, grated, or shredded; 3. you'd rarely eat just one curry, but rather have several curries, mallums, and sambols as "rice and curry;" and 4. it's a little spicier overall.
+It's somewhat similar to Indian food, but with some significant differences: 1. there's no cilantro, opting instead for fresh curry leaves and rampe (pandan) leaves; 2. there's coconut in nearly everything, whether it's oil, milk, grated, or shredded; 3. you'd rarely eat just one curry, but rather have several curries, mallums, and sambols as "rice and curry;" and 4. it's a little spicier overall.

 Do you cater?
 Accept special orders?

 What's a worker-owned cooperative?
 Aren't coops just grocery stores?